 Gingerich explains the sinks required a custom-made mold.
 In order to install LEDs in them, he would need to create an overhang around the edge of the sinks where they could mount them.
 “They had to be waterproof and low-voltage,” Gingerich says.
 “They’re totally encapsulated and designed for underwater use, and because they’re mounted to the lip, if there are problems they’re replaceable.”

 All the concrete sinks were cast in the G&M countertop shop, and Gingerich estimates he had two men working for approximately a week on creating the sinks.
 Installation of the half-bottles required a crew of eight.

 “The sinks were more concept and planning than actual production,” he says.
 “That, plus finding a company that would make custom molds,” while trying to keep the cost in check.

-The ramp-style sinks in the second floor also are lit with integral fiber-optic lights.
-In all the restrooms, red lights are used to pick up on the major color of The Crush House.
+They lit the ramp-style sinks in the second floor with integral fiber-optic lights.
+In all the restrooms, they installed red lights to pick up on the major color of The Crush House.

 Industrial and safe

 The color theme is carried over into the production area, where G&M installed a Deco-Crete brand red metallic epoxy, topped with Sparta-Flex, a polyaspartic concrete sealer from HP Spartacote.